-During calendar year 2021, the Company's independent directors each receive an annual fee of \$100,000.
+During calendar year 2022, the Company's independent directors each receive an annual fee of \$100,000.
 In addition, the lead independent director receives an annual retainer of \$30,000; the chair of the Audit Committee receives an annual retainer of \$25,000, and each of its other members receives an annual retainer of \$12,500; and the chairs of the Nominating and Corporate Governance Committee and of the Compensation Committee each receive an annual retainer of \$15,000 and each of the other members of these committees receive annual retainers of \$8,000.
 The Company's independent directors also receive a fee of \$3,000 for each board meeting and \$2,500 for each committee meeting that they attend.
-Prior to calendar year 2021, the Company's independent directors each received an annual fee of \$90,000.
-They also received \$3,000, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting, and \$2,500, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Audit Committee, Nominating and Corporate Governance Committee, Transition Committee and Compensation Committee meeting.
-The chair of the Audit Committee received an annual fee of \$25,000 and the chair of the Nominating and Corporate Governance Committee and the Compensation Committee received an annual fee of \$10,000 for their additional services in these capacities.
-In addition, other members of the Audit Committee received an annual fee of \$6,000.
+Prior to calendar year 2022, the Company's independent directors each received an annual fee of \$90,000.
+They also received \$3,000, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting, and \$2,500, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Audit Committee received an annual fee of \$25,000 and the chair of the Nominating and Corporate Governance Committee and the Compensation Committee received an annual fee of \$25,000 and the chair of the Nominating and Corporate Governance Committee received an annual fee of \$10,000 for their additional services in these capacities.
+In addition, other members of the Audit Committee received an annual fee of \$12,500, and other members of the Nominating and Corporate Governance Committee and the Compensation Committee received an annual fee of \$25,000.

-No board service compensation is paid to directors who are 'interested persons' of the Company (as such term is defined in the 1940 Act).
-For the three months ended December 31, 2021 and 2020, we accrued \$0.2 million and \$0.5 million for directors' fees expense, respectively.
+No board service compensation is paid to directors who are "interested persons" of the Company (as such term is defined in the 1940 Act).
+For the three and nine months ended June 30, 2022, we accrued \$0.2 million and \$0.5 million for directors' fees expense, respectively.
+For the three and nine months ended June 30, 2021, we accrued \$0.2 million and \$0.9 million for directors' fees expense, respectively.